thomst08/another-connections-clone/README.md

 Another Connections Clone
 =================

-'Anohter Connections Clone' is a project that sets out to replicate the NYTimes connection game with a few tweaks.
+'Another Connections Clone' is a project that sets out to replicate the NYTimes connection game with a few tweaks.
 This is to look and act mostly the same as the original game, however, this version does not have a life system but counts the number of errors instead of ending the game after 4 failed attempts.

 <br />
 <br />